 - Bake it in the oven for 20-25 minutes, or until the edges of falafels are slightly golden.

-- Enjoy it however you like !
+- Serve it with some pita, salad greens or whatever you like !